STE-QUEST -- Space Time Explorer and QUantum Equivalence principle Space Test: The 2022 medium-class mission concept: Mission configuration and profile

 \subsubsection{Orbit optimization trade-off}

 Given the experience with MICROSCOPE, a trade-off study was conducted by CNES engineers and members of the STE-QUEST core team, many of which were heavily involved in MICROSCOPE.
 The baseline choice was a sun synchronous circular Earth orbit (as for MICROSCOPE) that could be reached by direct injection from VEGA-C given the total satellite wet mass of $\sim$1187~kg (see Sec.~\ref{sec:S/C}).
 The main trade-off objective was then to find the optimum altitude.
-Tab. \ref{tab:altitude} below summarizes the main trade-off drivers.
+Tab. \ref{tab:altitude} summarizes the main trade-off drivers.
 The expected signal is proportional to the local derivative of the gravitational field $g_0$ and thus increases with lower altitude, whilst the noise is dominated by atomic shot noise and is independent of altitude (see Eq.~\ref{eq:S/N})).

 However, at altitudes below 1400~km SSO (6~h, 18~h) orbits experience eclipse seasons (e.g. $\approx$55 days/year at 1000~km), when the satellite passes in the Earth's shadow and the resulting thermal fluctuations make science operations impossible, and may lead to thermal instabilities even after the eclipse season.
 Figure \ref{fig:Orbit-SN} shows the total mission duration required to reach the $\eta \leq 1\times 10^{-17}$ target for different availabilities and taking into account eclipse seasons.
 Adding 6 months for commissioning, altitudes up to 1700~km are compatible with an overall mission duration of 3~years (at 80\% availability).
-Also many other drivers favour high altitude: Drag free and attitude control (DFACS) are mainly driven by residual atmospheric drag and magnetic torques on the spacecraft, both decrease with altitude.
+Also many other drivers favor high altitude: Drag free and attitude control (DFACS) are mainly driven by residual atmospheric drag and magnetic torques on the spacecraft, both decrease with altitude.
 Thermal perturbations on the instrument from the Earth albedo, magnetic perturbations from the Earth's magnetic field and gravity gradient effects also decrease.
 One would then tend for a relatively high orbit, but that is limited by end of life disposal and by radiations.
 The former is not very critical (see Sec. ~\ref{sec:EoL}), but the latter is limiting, because the radiation dose increases rapidly with altitude as one enters the radiation belt (increase by a factor $\sim$4 when going from 1000~km to 1400~km, see Sec.~\ref{sec:radiations}).

 As a consequence of this study the baseline orbit chosen for STE-QUEST is at the minimum altitude that avoids eclipses (1400~km ), whilst at the same time keeping radiations as low as possible.
 The reference orbit is a quasi-circular sun synchronous orbit with a mean local time of ascending node of 6h (or 18h).
 Table \ref{tab:orbit} summarizes the corresponding orbit parameters.
 However, lower altitude choices (e.g. 1000~km) are possible and compatible with the mission objectives, if in the course of more detailed phase A studies the radiation environment turns out to be critical for S/C or payload.